AdobeDocs/certification.en/help/certifications/aam/aam-e-business.md

 ## Minimum experience

-Your certification will be valid for two years from when you pass.
+Your certification is valid for two years from when you pass.
 We recommend taking the newer version when possible, because it covers newer product capabilities.

 You should have: